 - It has less of a stigma for hookups, meaning that more people who are looking for long-term relationships tend to use Bumble over Tinder.

 - Women make the first move on Bumble.
 Once you match with a woman, she has to initiate the conversation in order for you to message her as well.
+See my article on how to respond to a woman’s first message on Bumble for more information on how to convert more matches to real life dates.

 Whitney Wolfe is the woman who founded Bumble following her lawsuit against Tinder.
 Wolfe was one of Tinder’s original founders but left after she reported being sexually harassed by her ex-boyfriend and co-founder Justin Mateen.